jpneill/qlr/README.md

 # qlr
-Simple linear regression library for q
+A simple, lightweight linear regression library for q.
+Examples of the use of the functions in this script are discussed here: http://jpneill.github.io/posts/Lin_Reg_b.html